Midwife in the Tire Swing

 In Flanders fields.

 In the days when Sarah Drye first broke off with house-sitting and dog walking she went cold turkey.
 She was burned out by the vagabond life of the artist and applied six thousand dollars of her savings on what Arpad Tasmanian, the rentals rep from Renaissance Properties, called a bed-sitter.
-It was a basement apartment, a half-floor underground, what the Brooklyn boosters of Cobble Hill called a “half-basement.”
+It was a basement apartment, a half-floor underground, that the Brooklyn boosters of Cobble Hill called a “half-basement.”

 “A Colonial, English, half-basement with Federal influences,” Arpad Tasmanian said.
 “A Dutch cellar.
 The light gets in but you stand have to on tiptoe to see out to the street.”
 City rentals were a sellers’ market and he rarely dusted the bloom from realty.
 “A fixer-upper.
 The present tenant has some improvements you’ll have to shell out for, too.”
 Out of her own pocket, not in the lease.
 “Sorry.
 The usual.”
 He minced few words about the Brooklyn properties he represented.